MatteoLarrode/ChildrenLowIncomeHouseholdsUK/README.md

 **Repository Structure**

--   `README`: Provides context on the study, data collection, and contains the quantitative analysis.
+-   `README`: Provides information on data collection process, and contains the quantitative analysis.
 It also includes a range of visualisations, offering an overview and insights derived from the data.
 The code only uses datasets distributed by this package, so